 Fortunately, thanks to tremendous scientific advances in nutrition over the last 10 years, caring for Sugar Gliders is very inexpensive and easy to do.
 In fact, there are only three basic components to a healthy Sugar Glider’s diet, and as a ball-park estimate, it typically costs a total of around $3/month to feed a single animal.
 20% of your glider’s daily food will consist of fresh fruits or vegetables, and almost anything you already have around the house (like a slice of apple per day) will do just fine.

 The other 75% of their diet consists of protein and vitamins.
 In the wild, this would normally come from eating things like insects and eggs, but when Sugar Gliders eat “animal-based” proteins, they can develop a musky smell.

 When fed this diet, your Gliders will have almost no discernible smell whatsoever.
 For more detailed dietary information, see this free special report on the proper Sugar Glider Diet.

-Will They Need Veterinary Care Like Cats and Dogs?
+Do They Need Veterinary Care Like Dogs & Cats?